 In 2007, Jennifer Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund.

-In 2008, Jennifer Garner, her then-husband Ben Affleck, and their daughter Violet obtained a restraining order against Steven Burky, who had been stalking Garner.
+In 2008, Jennifer Garner, her then-husband Ben Affleck, and their daughter Violet obtained a restraining order against Steven Burky, who had been stalking Garner since 2002.

-In December 2009, Steven Burky, who stalked Jennifer Garner, was arrested outside her daughter Violet's preschool.
+In December 2009, Jennifer Garner's stalker, Steven Burky, was arrested outside her daughter Violet's preschool.
 He was charged with two counts of stalking.

-In 2009, Jennifer Garner became an artist ambassador for Save the Children USA, focusing on literacy, nutrition, and early education.
+In 2009, Jennifer Garner became an artist ambassador for Save the Children USA, promoting literacy, nutrition, and early education.

-In 2011, Jennifer Garner had a supporting role in the comedy Arthur, a remake of the 1981 film of the same name.
+In 2011, Jennifer Garner had a supporting role as a villainous deranged bride in the comedy "Arthur", a remake of the 1981 film of the same name.

 In 2011, Jennifer Garner partnered with Frigidaire as part of her work with Save the Children.

-In August 2013, Jennifer Garner testified before the California Assembly Judiciary Committee in support of a bill to protect celebrities' children from harassment by photographers.
+In August 2013, Jennifer Garner testified before the California Assembly Judiciary Committee in support of a bill to protect celebrities' children from paparazzi harassment.

-In September 2013, the bill Jennifer Garner supported to protect celebrities' children from harassment by photographers passed and became California law.
+In September 2013, the bill Jennifer Garner supported to protect celebrities' children from paparazzi harassment passed and became California law.

-In 2013, Jennifer Garner starred in Dallas Buyers Club, playing a doctor treating AIDS patients, and received acclaim.
+In 2013, Jennifer Garner starred in Dallas Buyers Club as a doctor treating AIDS patients, which garnered acclaim.
 Also in 2013, she became the first celebrity spokesperson for Max Mara.

-In 2013, Jennifer Garner took her eldest daughter Violet to a Save the Children gala in New York.
+In 2013, Jennifer Garner took her daughter Violet to a Save the Children gala, marking her first public event.

 In 2014, Jennifer Garner donated $25,000 to the campaign of Democratic politician Wendy Davis.